solandrust/solfate-site/content/articles/basics/basic-example.md

 ---
-title: Example article
+title: Basic Example article
-description: Learn all about what a NFT is and how to mint them
+description: basic example of in a folder
 oneliner: Learn all about what a NFT is and how to mint them
 keywords: meta, keywords, for the, meta, keywords, how, meta
 image: